shortnick/ForTableau/README.md

 Python Exercise

-- PythonExIncomplete.py
+- improvedTabPy.py

+	Script that executes and returns a point in poly analysis on two WKT .csv's.

+~~PythonExIncomplete.py

   A quick and dirty script that reads in and analyzes data,

-  but does not yet return a CSV and is not prettified.
+  but does not yet return a CSV and is not prettified.~~